stonemjs/docs/src/docs/essentials/incoming-event.md

 | `stone.http.hosts.trustedPattern` | Regex-like patterns for valid hosts        |
 | `stone.http.subdomain.offset`     | Position to parse subdomains from hostname |

-In short, HTTP configuration lets you control what enters your system — which payloads, from whom, in what form, and how much of it.
+In short, HTTP configuration lets you control what enters your system, which payloads, from whom, in what form, and how much of it.

 It’s your **first line of defense**, and a perfect place to enforce consistency and safety across all environments.